Infinite-Nomic/Infinite-Nomic/rules.md

 Geohashing locations are defined from the algorithm contained in the comic strip at xkcd.com/426.
 Recommended is visiting the url geohashing.info to find the daily geohashing location.

 # Rule 12
 Each player may own items.
 Items exist as representatives of objects or other entities that a player may possess.
 Items have various properties unique to each item and its copies.
 Players may obtain items through means specified in the items description.
-Two common methods are
-bequeathment (the monarch gives the item to a player) and purchase, where a player with sufficient IP or other resources can lose a specific number of IP or resources to gain the item being purchased.
+Two common methods are bequeathment (the monarch gives the item to a player) and purchase, where a player with sufficient IP or other resources can lose a specific number of IP or resources to gain the item being purchased.

+Purchases must be conducted in the channel #market

 Items that are available in game are listed in the channel #dailycry along with other relevant information.